salmonkarp/tp/docs/UserGuide.md

 * Use `find` command to filter the relevant tutorials then the `unattend` command to unmark the attendance of the relevant student.

 Expected output:
-* `Attendance: x/11`, x decreases by 1 after each successful attendance unmarking
+* `Attendance: x/11`, x decreases by 1 after each successful attendance unmarking, until it reaches 0.
+* `unattend` commands show the verbose UI by default.
+Red tutorials indicate not attended and green tutorials indicate attended.

 **Warnings:**
 * Entering the wrong format for the command (e.g. missing Index or prefix c/) will result in an error message specifying